Heat resistance of SUMIKAEXCEL PES

 4101GL30

-The temperature range where the resin can be used for a long period of time is limited by the thermal stability of the resin.
-According to the UL-compliant relative temperature index (RTI), the aging test continues until the observation target property value becomes half the initial value.
-Perform aging tests at several different temperatures and create an Arrhenius plot based on that data.
-An Arrhenius plot is a graph created by plotting the heat aging time (also called half-life) required for the property value to reach half the initial value against the reciprocal of the aging temperature (K).
+The thermal stability of a resin limits the temperature range over which it can be used for long periods of time.
+In the UL Relative Temperature Index (RTI) aging test, the aging test is continued until the observed property value has decreased to half of its initial value.
+Aging tests are performed at several different temperatures, and the data is used to create an Arrhenius plot.
+An Arrhenius plot is a graph that plots the heat aging time (also called the half-life) required for the property value to decrease to half of its initial value against the reciprocal of the aging temperature (K).

-Figure 3-1-1 Temperature Dependence of Tensile Strength Half-life of 4800G
+Figure 3-1-1 Temperature dependence of time to half-life of tensile strength at 4800G

 SUMIKAEXCEL PES has excellent long-term heat resistance.
-The following shows the relative temperature index (RTI) for SUMIKAEXCEL PES.
-The RTI indicates the temperature at which the impact strength (Imp) and tensile strength (Str) of the electrical properties (Elec) and mechanical properties (Mech) become half their initial values after the material is aged 100,000 hours.
-Generally, deterioration is more rapid for thin test pieces, so RTI evaluation for UL is performed according to the thickness of the test piece.
+The relative temperature index (RTI) of SUMIKAEXCEL PES is as follows.
+RTI indicates the temperature at which the electrical properties (Elec) and mechanical properties (Mech) of impact strength (Imp) and tensile strength (Str) become half of their initial values after 100,000 hours of aging.
+Generally, thinner test pieces deteriorate faster, so UL evaluates the RTI according to the thickness of the test piece.

 Grade Thickness (mm) RTI